Kamaljeet-01/Project2/README.md

-An elegant, professionally formatted README is provided below, concisely explaining the steps to create the end-to-end Jenkins pipeline from your repository.
-It also includes the tech stack used.

-markdown
-# End-to-End CI/CD Pipeline with Jenkins, SonarQube, Docker, and Kubernetes
+# End-to-End CI/CD Pipeline with Jenkins

 This repository outlines the steps to build and automate a complete end-to-end CI/CD pipeline.
 The pipeline fetches code from a GitHub repository, builds it, performs static code analysis, containerizes the application using Docker, and finally deploys it to a Kubernetes cluster managed by Argo CD.